-GoTriangle improves our region’s quality of life by connecting people and places with reliable, safe, and easy-to-use travel choices that reduce congestion and energy use, save money, and promote sustainability, healthier lifestyles, and a more environmentally responsible community.
+GoTriangle improves our region’s quality of life by connecting people and places with safe, reliable and easy-to-use travel choices.

-She’s also been a vanpool coordinator, a transportation coordinating service manager for Wake County and formerly GoTriangle Operations Manager.
-She holds a B.S. in Business Administration and Management from Averett University and is a graduate of the NC Transportation Leadership Development Program.
+Barrett has also been a vanpool coordinator, a transportation coordinating service manager for Wake County and formerly, GoTriangle Operations Manager.
+She holds a Bachelor of Science in Business Administration and Management from Averett University and is a graduate of the NC Transportation Leadership Development Program.

 Shelley Blake joined GoTriangle as General Counsel in May 2016.
-Before joining GoTriangle, she served as a former Deputy Secretary and General Counsel at the NC Department of Transportation, overseeing the NCDOT’s legal efforts.
+Before joining GoTriangle, she served as a Deputy Secretary and General Counsel at the North Carolina Department of Transportation, overseeing the NCDOT’s legal efforts.

 She holds a J.D. degree from the NC Central University School of Law, graduating Magna Cum Laude.
 She has also served in private practice in Raleigh, Cary and Durham and been an Adjunct Professor in legal writing and analysis at NC Central University’s School of Law.

 As Director of Bus Operations, Tellis Chandler manages and leads GoTriangle’s bus, paratransit and maintenance operations.
-Chandler has more than 20 years of experience in the transportation industry, promoted to director in 2016.
+Chandler has more than 20 years of experience in the transportation industry and was promoted to director in 2016.

 He was instrumental in helping GoTriangle become the first transit agency in the state to be recognized by the North Carolina Department of Labor’s STAR Program for effective safety and health systems in the workplace.
 He has been recognized by the Community Transportation Association of America, World Safety Organization, North Carolina State University and Durham Technical Community College.
 He is also an Authorized OSHA 501 Trainer for General Industry.

 Mike Charbonneau is Director of Marketing and Communications for GoTriangle.
-Charbonneau previously served as Deputy Secretary of Communications for the NC Department of Transportation, overseeing communications, marketing, media relations and public education program.
+Charbonneau previously served as Deputy Secretary of Communications for the North Carolina Department of Transportation, overseeing communications, marketing, media relations and public education program.

 Before joining the NCDOT, Charbonneau served as Director of Public Relations for the Wake County School System and a journalist for WRAL TV in Raleigh and WNCT TV in Greenville.
 During his journalism career, he earned two regional Emmy awards, a national Emmy award nomination and an award from the Associated Press.

-Saundra Freeman, is Chief Financial Officer.
+Saundra Freeman is Chief Financial Officer.
 She is responsible for the management of finances and investments for the agency as well as human resources, contracts, procurements, grants and information technology.
-Prior to joining GoTriangle in 2002, Saundra worked for Nortel, Datapoint and Paradyne in finance and operational roles.
+Before joining GoTriangle in 2002, Freeman worked for Nortel, Datapoint and Paradyne in finance and operational roles.

-She received her B.S. degree in Mathematics from Washington University and holds an M.B.A. from the University of Colorado.
-She is a member of the Conference of Minority Transportation Officials (COMTO), the National Black MBA Association, is Treasurer and board member of the NC Center for Women in Public Service.
-Saundra was named 2010 Outstanding Chief Financial Officer in Government by the Triangle Business Journal.
+She received a Bachelor of Science degree in Mathematics from Washington University and holds an MBA from the University of Colorado.
+She is a member of the Conference of Minority Transportation Officials (COMTO), the National Black MBA Association, and is Treasurer and board member of the NC Center for Women in Public Service.
+The Triangle Business Journal named Freeman 2010 Outstanding Chief Financial Officer in Government.

-He is a member of the Conference of Minority Transportation Officials (COMTO) and holds a B.A. degree in Business Administration from NC Wesleyan College in Rocky Mount.
+He is a member of the Conference of Minority Transportation Officials (COMTO) and holds a Bachelor of Arts degree in Business Administration from North Carolina Wesleyan College in Rocky Mount.

 Jeff Mann is General Manager.
 He joined GoTriangle from the NC Department of Transportation in July 2015.
-As a Deputy Secretary at the NCDOT, he oversaw non-highway transportation modes, which included Aviation, Bicycle & Pedestrian, Ferry, Public Transportation and Rail.
-As GoTriangle’s General Manager, he helps direct over 200 dedicated employees providing service with 70 buses, 83 vanpools and 12 paratransit vehicles in Wake, Durham, Orange, Johnston and Alamance counties.
+As a Deputy Secretary at the NCDOT, he oversaw non-highway transportation modes, which included Aviation, Bicycle and Pedestrian, Ferry, Public Transportation and Rail.
+As GoTriangle’s General Manager, he helps direct more than 200 dedicated employees, providing service with 70 buses, 83 vanpools and 12 paratransit vehicles in Wake, Durham, Orange, Johnston and Alamance counties.

-Brad Schulz, joined GoTriangle in 2003.
-As Communications and Public Affairs Officer, he advises the agency on communications and media related issues.
-Earlier, Brad served as a Community Relations Specialist for the Charlotte Area Transit System helping CATS with its public outreach on its expanded bus and LYNX light rail system.
-Prior to joining CATS, Brad worked as a Managing Editor for WBT News/Talk Radio in Charlotte and was twice named North Carolina Radio Journalist of the Year.
+Brad Schulz joined GoTriangle in 2003.
+As Communications and Public Affairs Officer, he advises the agency on communications and media-related issues.
+Earlier, Schulz served as a Community Relations Specialist for the Charlotte Area Transit System helping CATS with its public outreach on its expanded bus and LYNX light rail system.
+Before joining CATS, Brad worked as a Managing Editor for WBT News/Talk Radio in Charlotte and was twice named North Carolina Radio Journalist of the Year.

-Schulz holds a Degree in Communications/Broadcast News and Public Affairs from the University of Tennessee in Knoxville.
-He is a graduate of Leadership Charlotte, member of the Public Relations Society of America (PRSA), NC PRSA and North Carolina Association of Government Information Officers.
+Schulz holds a bachelor's degree in Communications/Broadcast News and Public Affairs from the University of Tennessee in Knoxville.
+He is a graduate of Leadership Charlotte, and a member of the Public Relations Society of America (PRSA), NC PRSA and the North Carolina Association of Government Information Officers.

 John Tallmadge, directs GoTriangle's Regional Services Development Department.
-In his role, John helps his team plan GoTriangle’s regional bus service, local DATA bus services, operate the GoTriangle Regional Call Center and implement sustainable travel programs for the GoTriangle, GoSmart, and DATA brands.
+In his role, Tallmadge helps his team plan GoTriangle’s regional bus service, local GoDurham bus services, operate the GoTriangle Regional Call Center and implement sustainable travel programs for the GoTriangle, GoSmart, and DATA brands.

-John joined GoTriangle in 1997 and has a Masters of City and Regional Planning from UNC-Chapel Hill and a B.A. in Political Science, French and International Relations from the University of Wisconsin-Madison.
+Tallmadge joined GoTriangle in 1997 and has a master's of City and Regional Planning from UNC-Chapel Hill and a Bachelor of Arts in Political Science, French and International Relations from the University of Wisconsin-Madison.
 He is a member of the Transportation Research Board’s Transit Marketing and Fare Policy Committee.
 He is married to Michelle Nowlin, and they have three daughters.